Fervoyush/plotnine-mcp/README.md

 **"Plot a line chart from sales.csv with date on x-axis and revenue on y-axis, faceted by region, using a dark theme"**

 **"Create a violin plot comparing distributions of test scores across different schools"**

+**"Make a boxplot with individual points overlaid showing temperature by season"**

+**"Create a scatter plot with a linear trend line for each category, showing the relationship between hours studied and test scores"**

 ## Configuration Options